-One could easily pass by the bluestone squared home to Hell of the North (the nick name of the Paris-Roubaix, a gruelling one-day, 260-kilometre cycling event in Frances North) on Greeves Street, just off Smith, were it not for the canary yellow door.
+One could easily pass by the bluestone squared home to Hell of the North (the nick name of the Paris-Roubaix, a gruelling one-day, 260-kilometre cycling event in France's North) on Greeves Street, just off Smith, were it not for the canary yellow door.
 Its striking nature calls out to passers-by and entices them in, offering a hint of the unexpected treasure that lies within.

 Inside there's the warmth of wood with an industrial edge, but there are added classic bistro touches, such as brass and blackened steel.
 The restaurant is split into several rooms for an intimate, warren-like feel.
 The Bluestone walls are countered by decorative slats, sleek tables and a bar made from many woods, all bordered by derrière friendly leather banquettes.
-On the ground floor there is also a small smokers courtyard and preparation/serving kitchen.
+On the ground floor there is also a small smoker's courtyard and preparation/serving kitchen.
 Upstairs the whole top floor is one large incredibly equipped kitchen, the best of everything, a real Chef's kitchen.
 This supports downstairs yet can easily be used to service off site catering and has the capacity even for Uber eats as well as serving the restaurant.

 Hell of the North has been operating for over nine years and created a fantastic reputation for itself.
 In that time the owners also created some children hence the reason for sale, to spend more time with them.
-The venue suits an owner operator or hospitality group with a good knowledge of the industry that can take on this amazing concept or move on with their own.
-There are a detailed set of books and trading figures showing an average income of $2,500 a week and so the vendors are looking for offers in the region of $495,000 for this profitable, outstanding, exclusively listed venue.
+The venue suits an owner operator with a good knowledge of the industry that can take on this amazing concept or move on with their own.
+There are a detailed set of books and trading figures showing an average income of $25,000 a week and so the vendors are looking for offers in the region of $250,000 Price Reduction.
+Vendors terms will also be accepted.